pertbanking/scription/README.md

 ## Statement of Purpose

-I am developing Scription because I believe that everyone needs to memorize the Bible.
+I am developing Scription because I believe that everyone should be able to memorize the Bible.